-09.13 Identification, assessment and support for children with SEND
+09.13Identification, assessment and support for children with SEND

 We have regard for the Special Educational Needs and Disability (SEND) (DfE and DoH 2015) which states that local authorities must ensure that all early years providers that they fund in the maintained, private, voluntary and independent sectors are aware of the requirement on them to meet the needs of children with SEN and disabilities.
-When securing funded early education for two, three- and four-year-olds local authorities should promote equality and inclusion for children with disabilities or SEN; this includes removing barriers that prevent access to early education and working with parents/carers to give each child support to fulfil their potential.
+When securing funded early education for two, three- and four-year-olds local authorities should promote equality and inclusion for children with disabilities or SEN; this includes removing barriers that prevent access to early education and working with parents to give each child support to fulfil their potential.
+During the Covid outbreak we will review and update children's SEN support plans more frequently to ensure their progress and well-being.

 The term SEN support defines arrangements for identifying and supporting children with special educational needs and/or disabilities.
 We are required to offer appropriate support and intervention and to promote equality of opportunity for children that we care for.

 Children's SEND generally falls within the following four broad areas of need and support: